-How do I "get finished"?
-What are the end goals?
+How do we "get finished"?
+What are our goals at Huntington Learning Center?

-Isn't it strange that all kinds of services make it obvious and easy to "get started," but they rarely talk about how/ what would it take to "get done"?
+Isn't it strange that all kinds of services make it obvious and easy to "get started," but rarely discussed the expected results?
 What happens at the end of my student's program?

 Everyone makes it easy for you to "get started," but let's make sure we're aligned with what success looks like and how we reach it!